jszufa/names-app/README.md

 This project aims at helping parents to choose a name for their child.

-It is NOT a Baby Name Generator.

-It is a DECISION MAKING TOOL :)
+It is NOT a baby name generator.
+It is a DECISION MAKING TOOl :)

 It consist of 3 simple steps:
 1. The parents create together pool of name "candidates".